undergrad-partner-school

 St. Petersburg College places a strong emphasis on ensuring student success through its dedicated faculty and comprehensive support services.
 Students have access to academic advising, tutoring, career counseling, and job placement assistance.
 The college also promotes a vibrant campus life with its student clubs, organizations, and athletic programs, fostering a well-rounded experience for its students.
 Overall, St. Petersburg College is committed to providing accessible and affordable education that prepares students for successful careers or the opportunity to transfer to four-year universities.

-Located in St. Petersburg, FL, St. Petersburg College is a public four-year college.
-This educational institution operates on a semester-based calendar.
+St. Petersburg College is a GT four-year college located in St. Petersburg, FL.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 100%.
-Here are some essential information on important things to consider about St. Petersburg College.
+Explore this school's profile to find out all the essential things about St. Petersburg College.

 Quick Facts